Understanding private health insurance for pregnancy

 • Choose your own obstetrician and get continuity of care when available

-• Give birth in a private hospital
+• Give birth in an agreement private hospital of your choosing

 • Get a private room if there’s one available

-• Receive in-patient assisted reproductive services (ARS) to treat infertility (if this is included in your policy)
+• Receive in-patient assisted reproductive services (ARS) to treat infertility (if this is included in your policy).

 Policies can be very different, even with the same provider.
 You should think about: